jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

         def test_when_year_of_birth_is_not_an_integer(self):

-  the terminal_ is my friend, and shows :ref:`AssertionError`
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python